microsoft/app-camp/docs/aad/MessagingExtension.md

 * Upload an app to your org's app catalog (upload the app for use within your organization) - this only appears if you are a tenant administrator
 * Submit an app to your org (initiate a workflow asking a tenant administrator to install your app) - this appears for everyone

-In this case, choose the first option 3️⃣.
+In this case, choose the first option.

 <img src="../../assets/screenshots/03-005-InstallApp-1.png" alt="Upload the app"/>